We may earn income from links in this post. Please read this Disclosure for details.

-Over the past 25 years, I’ve had the opportunity — thanks to my Guatemala-born husband and my own independent explorations around the country — to sample a wide range of Guatemalan local food.
+Over the past 25 years, I’ve had the opportunity — thanks to my Guatemala-born husband and my own explorations around the country — to sample a wide range of Guatemalan local food.

-Here’s my guide to the top traditional Guatemalan foods — from appetizers to snacks to desserts — everyone should try on a trip to Guatemala.
+Here’s our guide to the top traditional Guatemalan foods — from appetizers to snacks to desserts — everyone should try in Guatemala.
+It’s the perfect companion to our guide to the Top 21 Guatemalan Drinks.

-Most of these food photos I’ve taken myself so you can see what Guatemalan food really looks like.
-I’ve even included links to our favourite traditional Guatemalan recipes so you can make them at home!
+Our original photos will show you what Guatemalan food really looks like.
+We’ve even included links to our favourite traditional Guatemalan recipes so you can make them at home!

 When it comes to Guatemalan comfort food, black bean soup is soul food in a bowl.
 Lightly creamy, it showcases the rich, earthy flavour of Guatemalan black beans.